 A respondent who was against the proposal, noted that “This would create chaos in the legal profession… 3 yearly reviews would be acceptable.”
 Another noted that “We think that statutory fees being reviewed on an annual basis is too frequent and could cause issues in managing client costs and when requesting outlays from clients, particularly when registration dues could be varied by up to £10 at any time before the annual review taking place… Having said that, we would prefer for reviews to be permitted to take place in a way that avoids seeing significant uplifts such as those proposed now.”

 A fee review does not automatically imply a fee increase

-RoS reviews its fees at least every two years and this is the first time we have had to raise our fees since 2011.
-We will continue to review fees on an annual basis to ensure that we are cost-neutral.
+RoS formally reviews its fees at least every two years and this is the first time we have had to raise our fees since 2011.
+We will continue to review fees on an on-going basis to ensure that we are cost-neutral.

 Regulations governing permanent changes to fees